tomitrescak/meteor-boilerplate-typescript/README.md

 * Thanks to [https://github.com/dataflows/meteor-typescript-utils](https://github.com/dataflows/meteor-typescript-utils)
 * Ready to go typescript solution
 * Full support for Typescript 1.5
+* Unit testing with karma!
 * Typescript modules!

 # Quickstart

 1. Clone this repository
+1. Run `npm install` in the main directory
 1. Add your files (see section *Files*).
 1. If you want to use modules use `build-debug-modules` or `build-release-modules` gulp task (see section *Modules*).
 1. If you do not want modules use `build` gulp taks.